parkjin-nim/PID_auto_tunning_and_optimization/README.md

 ## Details

 1. P,I,D controller

 Controller algorithms can vary from simple to complex.
-Some simple algorithms widely used in industry includes Lead-lag controller, PID controller, etc., [click here for PID controller](https://en.wikipedia.org/wiki/PID_controller).
-The simple controller has a linear equation to output an actuation signal that is in proportion to the amount of error(p-gain), derivatives of error(d-gain), and total error(i-gain).
+Some simple algorithms widely used in industry include Lead-lag controller, [PID controller](https://en.wikipedia.org/wiki/PID_controller).
+The simple controller has a linear equation to output actuation signals that are in proportion to the amount of error, derivative of error, and total error.
 Characteristics of P,I,D are shown as below.

 |closed loop response| rise time    | overshoot | settling time | steady state error |
 |--------------------|--------------|-----------|---------------|--------------------|